-You may shower or bathe as usual once the drain is removed.
+You may shower or bathe as usual.
 Please clean around the incision and keep the surgical site clean.
 You may use soap and water.
 Take care to treat your incision gently.

 NUMBNESS

 You will have some numbness around your incisions, cheek and ear.
 The sensation around your cheek will return within a few weeks to months.
 The numbness around your ear lobe may be permanent but will improve slightly over time.
 This does not usually pose a problem but can be aggravating.